 Hot Water vs Cold Water: Which Is Better?

-A balanced comparison of hot and cold water based on comfort, preference, routine, and hydration goals.
+A complete comparison of hot and cold water by context, comfort, performance needs, and daily hydration consistency.

-Where hot or warm water may work better
+Where warm or hot water may work better

 Where cold water may work better

-• If you naturally drink more water when it is chilled.
+• When you naturally drink more because chilled water feels refreshing.

 Frequently asked questions